allegro/turnilo/README.md

 ## Questions & Support

-For updates about new and upcoming features follow [@implydata](https://twitter.com/implydata) on Twitter.

-Please file bugs and feature requests by opening and issue on GitHub and direct all questions to our [user groups](https://groups.google.com/forum/#!forum/imply-user-group).
+Please file bugs and feature requests by opening an issue on GitHub, also questions can be asked via GitHub issues.